sgkaufman/ScheduleGenerator/README.md

 `/usr/bin/env perl Schedule.pl > SocorroScheduleOut.txt`

-The output file created by the output redirection in the above example command line is a printout of the data structure that hold the meeting data.
+The output file created by the output redirection in the above example command line is a printout of the data structure that holds the meeting data.